-Improvements in adolescent outcomes between intervention and control groups were noted in 12 out of 16 studies and included for depression (parent-reported but not adolescent-reported), anxiety, alcohol and substance use and abstinence, problem behaviours, conduct disorders and aggression, peer influence and conflict management.
-These improvements were noted solely by parents in three studies and not by adolescents (Kacir & Gordon, 1999; Fang & Schinke, 2010; Fang et al., 2013; Lenhard et al., 2017).
+Improvements in adolescent outcomes between intervention and control groups were noted in 12 out of /16 studies and including-included for depression (parent-reported but not adolescent-reported), anxiety, alcohol and substance use and abstinence, problem behaviours, conduct disorders and aggression, peer influence and conflict management.-These improvements were noted solely by parents in three studies and not by adolescents (Kacir & Gordon, 1999; Fang & Schinke, 2010; Fang et al., 2013; Lenhard et al., 2017).
 In two studies (Fang & Schinke, 2010; Yap et al., 2018, 2019), adolescents reported significant improvements in substance use or other mood issues (e.g., anxiety, Yap, et al., 2018, 2019), but not depression.
-Effect sizes for interventions targeting adolescent behaviours were in the medium range for maladaptive behaviours (e.g., conduct disorder, d = .54, Santisteban et al. 2017).
-Only five studies targeted adolescent emotional difficulties, of which the parents in the study by Lenhard et al. (2017) and both parents and adolescents in Yap et al. (2018) reported significant improvements in parenting and adolescent mental health compared to controls.
-Of the seven parent-only interventions, three produced improved parent-reported adolescent outcomes in substance use and problematic behaviours, and Yap et al. (2018, 2019) produced improvement in parent-reported and adolescent-reported emotional difficulties compared to control.
+Effect sizes for interventions targeting adolescent behaviours were in the medium range for maladaptive behaviours (e.g., conduct disorder, $d = \frac{0.54}{0.54}$ , Santisteban et al. 2017).
+Only five studies targeted adolescent emotional difficulties, of which the parents in the study by Lenhard et al. (2017) and both parents and adolescents in Yap et al. (2018) reported significant improvements in parenting and in adolescent mental health compared to controls.
+Of the seven parent-only interventions, three produced improved parent-reported adolescent outcomes in substance use and problematic behaviours, and Yap et al. (2018, 2019) produced improvement in parent--reported and adolescent--reported emotional difficulties compared to control.
 Improvements in adolescent outcomes were also noted among all programmes that focused on adolescents, with parents in the supporting role, though two of these produced inconsistent adolescent outcomes.
 Specifically, Lenhard et al. (2017) demonstrated improvement in parent-reported anxiety and functional impairment that were not reflected in adolescent reports, and no improvement in parent-reported depression, compared to controls, while Fang and Schinke (2010) and Fang et al. (2013) reported a reduction in alcohol use but not depression.

-Outcomes for children and parents from included studies (n = 16)
+Table 19Outcomes for children and parents from included studies $(n{-}=16)$ -

-Cardamon Wa e-Breen et al. (2018) Vaitlist Measure PRADAS Parent and Adolescent Reports Outcome Measure SCAS Child and Parent Reports, SMFQ One- and three-month follow up Significant group-by-time interaction for parent-reported PRADAS scores No significant between- group differences in either e-Breen et Vaitlist and Adolescent Parent Reports, three-month interaction for parent- group differences in either indicating greater improvement in parenting risk and protective factors from baseline to 1-month (d = .30) and three-month follow-ups compared to control (d = .33).
-More parents in the intervention reported changing their parenting behaviour after the intervention compared to control at one-month follow-up (p < .001).
-No significant difference in parent or adolescent reported change in depression and anxiety over time. adolescent reports of overall parenting
+Study Control Parent Outcome Adolescent Outcome Parenting Outcome Adolescent Outcome

+Measure Outcome Measure Timepoints

+Cardamon Waitlist PRADAS Parent SCAS Child and One- and Significant groupbytime No significant between

+e-Breen et and Adolescent Parent Reports, three-month interaction for parent- between-group differences

+al. (2018) Reports SMFQ follow up reported PRADAS scores in either parent or

+indicating greater adolescent reported change

+improvement in parenting in depression and anxiety

+risk and protective factors over time.

+from baseline to 1-month

+$(d{=}0.30)$ and three3

+month follow-ups

+compared to control (d=

+0 .33).

+More parents in the ·

+intervention reported

+changing their parenting

+behaviour after the

+intervention compared to

+control at lone -month

+follow-up ( $p < 0.001$ ).

+No significant difference in '

+adolescent reports of

+overall parenting •